blaze/blaze/docs/design/dev-roadmap.rst

 - Lifting of dynd functions to blaze funcions.
 [TO DO?]

-- Lifting of numpy ufuncs to dynd/blaze.
-[TO DO?]
+- Lifting of numpy ufuncs to dynd/blaze. [done]

 After Version 0.3
 =================